 What should I do if I suspect health complications after contact with sewage?

-If you suspect any health complications after coming into contact with sewage, it is advisable to seek medical attention promptly.
+Seek medical attention promptly to address possible sewage poisoning.
 Contact a healthcare professional who can evaluate your symptoms and provide appropriate treatment or guidance.

 Denver Clean-up & Restoration Services